pubannotation/pubannotation/docs/format.md

 }
 {% endhighlight %}

-However, if you access annotations to the same text without specification of a project (or if you specify multiple projects),
+However, if you access annotations without indication of a project (or if you specify multiple projects), e.g.,

 * http://pubannotation.org/docs/sourcedb/PubMed/sourceid/10704529/spans/0-119/annotations.json

-then you will get annotation in multiple tracks:
+then you will get the annotations in multiple tracks:

 {% highlight json %}
 {